 Skip to main content

-Every Hyperliquid and Lighter market you cover, as a Parquet file with ZSTD compression, explicit schema keys, and UTC date ranges.
-0xArchive Data Catalog exports turn supported-venue history into a durable dataset for research, backtesting, warehouse loads, and procurement.
+Export every covered Hyperliquid and Lighter market as a Parquet file with ZSTD compression, explicit schema keys, and UTC date ranges.
+0xArchive Data Catalog exports turn that history into a durable dataset for research, backtesting, warehouse loads, and procurement.
 Pick a Parquet export when you need a reusable dataset, not a runtime response.
 The export carries the venue family, market slug, schema key, and date range with the file, so a table never loses whether it came from L2, L3, L4, trades, funding, OI, or liquidations.

 What One Catalog Returns